mongodb-sc/rdbms-comparator/README.md

 ```

+The script inserts records into both databases.
+It establishes connections to the DB using the public ports defined in the docker compose file.
-The script assumes that your application is running at localhost:8080/api.
-If that URL is changed then you will need to update the
+If you adjust the docker compose file then you will need to also adjust this script.
-python script to point to the correct place.

-Data loading can take 10-20 minutes due to the number of records that it's attempting to load.
-You should be able to access the app during this data loading process.
+> [!NOTE]
+> docker compose is set to move the default ports for postgres and mongo to ensure that they don't conflict with instances you might
+> already have locally
+>  - Postgres is moved to 5433
+>  - Mongo is moved to 27018

+> [!IMPORTANT]
+>  The data loading process can take a few minutes.
+Customers, Products, and Stores all load pretty fast (10K of each being created)
+>  Orders however is creating 500K by default, so it may take 5-10 mimutes.

 ### Create mongo indexes